-Our partner in India is the Society for Health and Demographic Surveillance (SHDS) which runs the Birbhum Health and Demographic Surveillance System (HDSS) site in West Bengal state in western India, near the border with Bangladesh.
+Our partner in India is the Society for Health and Demographic Surveillance (SHDS) which runs the Birbhum Health and Demographic Surveillance System (HDSS) site in West Bengal state in eastern India, bordering Bangladesh.

-The area covers 351 villages in four administrative blocks in rural areas of the Birbhum district of West Bengal, India.
-The HDSS currently follows 54,585 individuals living in 12,557 households.
-The population is economically underprivileged, socially marginalized and is approximately 65% Hindu and 35% Muslim.
-For this project we will collaborate with Penn State and the SDHS, working closely with Rajesh Kumar Rai.
+The area covers 351 villages in four administrative blocks in rural areas of the Birbhum district of West Bengal.
+The HDSS currently follows nearly 55,000 individuals living in over 12,500 households.
+The population is approximately 65% Hindu and 35% Muslim.

 The India team was led by Rajesh Kumar Rai working closely with Dr. Mary Shenk and the research team based at Pennsylvania State University and with training support from Fatema Tuz Zohora from icddr,b in Bangladesh.
 Piloting and data collection were conducted by a highly experienced team of SDHS enumerators.